When Robotics Meets Wireless Communications: An Introductory Tutorial: CaTP Examples

+In this scenario, the goal is to use as little energy in motion as possible to complete a communications-related task.
+This results in Energy Efficient Communications-aware trajectories that can be obtained using the following optimization target:

-where $E_{motion}(\mathbf{u},0,T)$ is the motion energy consumed by the MR, $f_{comm}(\mathbf{u},0,T)$ is a communication metric to be minimized, and $\theta\in[0,1]$ is a design parameter that determines the importance of one objective with respect to the other.
-Since both terms have generally different physical units, we need to normalize them to ensure that they vary, more or less, in the same numerical range.
-This is highly convenient for avoiding problems when solving the \ac{CaTP} optimization problem numerically.
-Another way of formulating an energy efficient communications-aware trajectories problem is by maximizing the following objective function:
+where $E_{\rm motion}(\mathbf{u},0,T)$ is the motion energy consumed by the \ac{MR}, $f_{\rm comm}(\mathbf{u},0,T)$ is a communication metric to be minimized, and $\theta\in[0,1]$ is a design parameter that determines the importance of one objective with respect to the other.
+Since both terms have generally different physical units, we need to normalize them to ensure that they vary, more or less, in the same numerical range to avoid problems when solving the \ac{CaTP} optimization problem numerically. { We used this approach in \cite{CATP19}.} Another way of formulating an energy-efficient communications-aware trajectories problem is by maximizing the following objective function:

-where $g_{comm}(\mathbf{u},0,T)$ is a communications metric, to be maximized.
+where $g_{\rm comm}(\mathbf{u},0,T)$ is a communications metric to be maximized.
 Here, (\ref{eq:TP:eff:2}) maximizes the ratio of two metrics.
 The advantage of doing this is that we can easily combine metrics having different units and do not need to normalize them, nor to select an adequate weight parameter.
-Nevertheless, the fact that there is no weight parameter, this optimization target lacks flexibility by being able to produce only a single trajectory, rather than a whole Paretto front of possible trajectories.

-Yet another way to tackle energy efficient communications-aware trajectories is to select the optimization target as the motion energy and then introduce the communications objective as constraints.
+Nevertheless, this optimization target lacks flexibility by being able to produce only a single trajectory, rather than a whole Pareto front of possible trajectories as with (\ref{eq:TP:eff:1}).
+We used this approach in \cite{CATP17}.
+Yet another way to tackle energy-efficient communications-aware trajectories is to define the optimization target as the motion energy and cast the communications objective as constraints.
 By doing this, the \ac{MR} will reach the communications objective using the minimum motion energy possible.
-The complementary form is also possible, where the cost function is a communications metric and constraints are imposed on the motion energy.
-In this approach, the MR expends a certain amount of energy as efficiently as possible to optimize the communications metric.
+The complementary form is also possible, where the optimization target is a communications metric and constraints are imposed on the motion energy.
+In this case, the \ac{MR} efficiently expends a certain amount of energy to optimize the communications metric.